dirkhillbrecht/UiUiUi/README.md

 I write software since the mid-1980ies, mainly Turbo Pascal and, since about 1995, Java.
 I have some experience in C and in Arduino programming.
 But this is my first larger C++ project.
 Of course, I have quite an understanding of object-oriented programming in Java but C++ is a different story.
 Having "objects" on the data segment is something simply not possible in Java and it took me some time to actually understand the memory model behind all this.

 I want to develop small appliances and gadgets using microcontrollers like the ESP32.
-I like the idea of having a small display at the device, but I did not find a library I like to control the display.
+I like the idea of having a small display at the device, but I did not find a library to control the display the way I want.
 So I started writing my own.
 Voila: UiUiUi.

 ### Development environment